gummiebearz/MyCookBook/README.md

 ### Checkout

-Each checkout session is handled by Stripe and is valid for __30__ minutes\.
-The backend is responsible for generating a Stripe checkout session and the UI redirects the user to that session.
+Each checkout session is handled by Stripe and is valid for __30__ minutes.
+The backend is responsible for generating a Stripe checkout session and the UI redirects the user to that session.\
 Upon successful payment, a __confirmation__ will be sent to the email of the user (*__PRODUCTION ONLY__*)

 ## Tools used